ashleydavis/rfsd-web-page-eleventy/src/faq.md

 - Desktop and mobile applications built with web technologies (Electron and Iconic)
 - An automated test suite

-The example application though is really only a delivery vehicle for learning the mindset, techniques and tools for fast development, with the main of producing reliable and valuable code.
+The example application though is really only a delivery vehicle for learning the mindset, techniques and tools for fast development, with the main goal of producing reliable and valuable code.

 See [the published book outline](/outline) for more details.